-First, we establish {\it Fujita's conjectures} for $\PP^n$ blown-up in $s$ points when $s\leq 2n$, Proposition \ref{fujita answer}, and for an infinite family of divisors on $\PP^n$ blown-up in arbitrary number of points, with a bound on coefficients, Proposition \ref{fujita answer2}.
+Moreover we establish {\it Fujita's conjectures} for $\PP^n$ blown-up in $s$ points when $s\leq 2n$, Proposition \ref{fujita answer}, and for an infinite family of divisors for arbitrary $s$, with a bound on the coefficients, Proposition \ref{fujita answer2}.

-Moreover, we prove that the \emph{(log) abundance conjecture} holds for an infinite family of log pairs given by effective divisors on the blow-up of $\PP^n$ in an arbitrary number of points in general position, Theorem \ref{abundance Q}, in particular providing an explicit construction of \emph{good minimal models}.
-For a small number of points, $s\le n+3$, an existence proof of this conjecture follows from work contained in \cite{CT, Mukai} (see also \cite{am}).
-In this paper we give a constructive proof that extends to an arbitrary number of points, $s$.

-Finally, as explained in \cite[Subsection 6.3]{bdp1}, the {\it F-conjecture} predicting the nef cone of $\overline{\mathcal{M}}_{0,n}$ was the original motivation for the study of the vanishing theorems.
-In this setting, the iterated blow-up of the projective space along all linear cycles in increasing dimension is identified with the moduli space $\overline{\mathcal{M}}_{0,n+3}$ (see \cite{Ka}).
-Using vanishing theorems we prove that the conjecture holds for strict transforms of linear systems in $\PP^n$ interpolating multiple points in general position, under the blow-up of their linear base locus, Theorem \ref{fulton nef}.

 This paper is organized as follows.
 In Section \ref{notations} we introduce the general construction, notation and some preliminary facts.
-In Subsection \ref{section vanishing cohomology n+3} we pose a number of questions about the cohomology of the strict transform of divisors in the iterated blow-up of $\PP^n$ along joins between linear cycles spanned by the points and the secant varieties of the unique rational normal curve of degree $n$ through $n+3$ points.

-Section \ref{lva section} contains one of the main result sof this article, Theorem \ref{tva theorem X0}, that concerns $l$-very ampleness of line bundles on blown-up projective spaces in an arbitrary number of points in general position.

-In Section \ref{other positivity} we characterize other positivity properties of divisors on blown-up projective spaces at points such as nefness, ampleness, bigness, and we establish Fujita's conjecture for a bounded number of points.
+Section \ref{lva section} contains one of the main results of this article, Theorem \ref{tva theorem X0}, that concerns $l$-very ampleness of line bundles on blown-up projective spaces in an arbitrary number of points in general position.
+In Section \ref{other positivity} we characterize other positivity properties of divisors on blown-up projective spaces at points such as nefness, ampleness, bigness, and we establish Fujita's conjecture.

-Section \ref{gg section} contains a description of semi-ample divisors on the iterated blow-up of the projective spaces along linear cycles spanned by subsets of the base points in increasing dimension, Theorem \ref{gg theorem Xr}.
-Subsection \ref{vanishing question} contains a complete description of the base locus of linear systems in $\PP^n$ interpolating multiple points, Theorem \ref{base locus theorem}.

-In Section \ref{abundance section} we prove that the abundance conjecture holds for log pairs given by effective divisors on the blow-up of $\PP^n$ at $s$ points in general position.

-In Section \ref{fulton}, as an application of the results contained in Section \ref{gg section}, we establish the F-conjecture for a particular class of divisors, Theorem \ref{fulton nef}.